wuyadie/VirtualBox-OSE/README.md

 ## Summary

 Oracle VirtualBox Open Source Edition, with custom build toolchain, letting build the solution on any Windows workstation.
-Official Oracle source code is optimized for its own infrastructure, which structure is not known, and the process is not documented.
+Official Oracle source code is optimized for Oracle own infrastructure, which structure is not known, and the process is not documented.

-This version allows to compile Virtualbox on Windows 7, 8.1 or 10.
-Includes configurations for Virtualbox itself, and Virtualbox Guest Additions for Windows.
+This version allows to compile Virtualbox on Windows 7, 8.1 or any Windows 10.
+It includes configurations for Virtualbox itself, and Virtualbox Guest Additions for Windows.
-Build host should have amd64 architecture.
+Build host should have `x64` architecture.

 ## Pre-requisites